ICAEW Chartered Accountant · UK M&A Advisory · London

 Who we work with

-We are selective about who we take on.
-This service only works when there is a genuine, well-prepared exit opportunity to build around.
+We are selective about the engagements we take on.
+Sell-side M&A only works when there is a genuine, well-prepared exit opportunity to build a process around — typically £2M–£30M enterprise value.

 01